openhab/org.openhab.binding.zwave/README.md

 ### Polling

 The binding supports periodic polling.
 This has two purposes - firstly to ensure that a device is still responding, and secondly to update the bindings representation of the state of the device.
-Where possible *associations* should be used to update the device state - this will keep network traffic to a minimum, which will improve the network latency, and it will be faster since *associations* send updates to the controller immediately where polling will always be noticeably slower.
+Where possible *associations* should be used to update the device state and polling set to days or weeks - this will keep network traffic to a minimum, which will improve the network latency, and it will be faster since *associations* send updates to the controller immediately where polling will always be noticeably slower.

 If a device fails to respond to a poll, then it will be marked as DEAD and shown as offline.
 For battery devices, if they do no provide a wakeup within a period of twice the wakeup period, then they will also be considered dead and taken offline.

-Keep the polling at a slow rate unless your device doesn't support *associations*.
+Keep the polling at a slow rate many hours, days or weeks unless your device doesn't support *associations*.
 This will reduce network traffic, reduce the chance of timeouts and retries, and therefore improve the overall performance of the network.

 The binding can perform a poll of the device shortly after sending a command to make sure that the command was implemented, and the binding has the correct view of the devices state.
 This is called "Command Poll Period" and may need adjustment for some devices that may update their state slowly (e.g. dimmers that have a slow transition).
 This is defined in milliseconds, and can be set to 0 to disable this polling.
+Again polling for most devices is not required and should only be set if there is a noticable issue with reporting from the device.

 ### Binding Maintenance Functions